Rockridge/ Temescal

 Temescal’s to the south of Rockridge, and west of Oakland’s Piedmont Avenue neighborhood.

-The Temescal Telegraph Business Improvement District hosts a Sunday Farmers’ Market at the DMV parking lot on Claremont; and the annual Temescal Street Fair, “Taste of Temescal” has Halloween Trick-or-Treat events.
+The Temescal Telegraph Business Improvement District hosts a wonderful Sunday Farmers’ Market at the DMV parking lot on Claremont; and the annual Temescal Street Fair, “Taste of Temescal” has Halloween Trick-or-Treat events.

 Temescal has some venerable institutions … The Kingfish Pub & Cafe is a long-time neighborhood bar … with a jukebox and free popcorn.
 Hungry?
 Kingfish doesn’t serve food, but the Red Sea restaurant across the street will deliver.
 That’s not the only thing to come from across the street – the Kingfish building itself was physically moved from Claremont Avenue to its new current location on Telegraph.